MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-5/index.md

 - Do NOT use Formlabs printers.
 This assignment is only FDM.
 - Join one of the scheduled introduction / TA sessions to complete the group assignment and get booking access to printers.
-- The FDM 3D printers are booked for you until end of next week.

 **Group assignment**